 Introduction

 In chapter 7 of the book of Revelation, we find the description of two groups of people.
-The first is identified as the 144,000, and the second is called the Great Crowd.
-This study does not aim to identify who these two groups are, but merely to present the characteristics of the 144,000 and the great crowd.
-May the reader and student of the Scriptures consider these characteristics in their studies on this subject, thus facilitating research and study of it.
+The first is identified as the 144000, and the second is called the Great Multitude.
+This study does not aim to determine who these two groups are but rather to present the characteristics of the 144,000 and the Great Multitude.
+May the reader and student of the Scriptures consider these characteristics in their studies on this subject, thereby facilitating research and a deeper understanding of it.

 THE 144 THOUSAND